danizheleva/demo-2t-GKE-CB/readme.md

 Review triggers are setup on the [Build Triggers Page](https://console.cloud.google.com/gcr/triggers)

+#### Update Kubernetes Scripts
+Change the project name in all kubernetes deployment scripts under `spec.containers.image` to match your project name.

 #### Execute
 You have now built the GKE environment and configured the triggers.
 Pushing code to the repository should automatically kick off the corresponding trigger and start a build in Cloud Build.